cloud-gov/product/.github/ISSUE_TEMPLATE/onboard-cybersecurity.md

 ---
-name: Onboard New cloud.gov Compliance Team Member
+name: Onboard New cloud.gov Cybersecurity Team Member
 title: Compliance Checklist for Onboarding (first name here)
-about: This is the checklist and requirements for onboarding a new compliance team member to the cloud.gov team
+about: This is the checklist and requirements for onboarding a new Cybersecurity team member to the cloud.gov team
 labels: ""
 assignees: ""
 ---

-# New Compliance Team Member Onboarding Checklist
+# New Cybersecurity Team Member Onboarding Checklist

 ## Special Notes